Clooos/Bubble-Card/README.md

 ## Configuration

 All options can be configured in the Home Assistant editor.
-But you can find more details in the documentation below.
+But you can find more details and the YAML in the documentation below.

 <details>